MicrosoftDocs/azure-docs/articles/dns/dns-operations-recordsets.md

 	$rs = Get-AzureRmDnsRecordSet -Name "test-a" -RecordType A -ZoneName contoso.com -ResourceGroupName MyAzureResourceGroup Remove-AzureRmDnsRecordSet –RecordSet $rs [-Overwrite] [-Force]

-Specifying the record set using an object enables ‘etag’ checks to ensure concurrent changes are not deleted.
-The optional ‘-Overwrite’ flag suppresses these checks.
+Specifying the record set using an object enables etag checks to ensure concurrent changes are not deleted.
+The optional *-Overwrite* flag suppresses these checks.
 See [Etags and tags](dns-getstarted-create-dnszone.md#tagetag) for more information.

 The record set object can also be piped instead of being passed as a parameter: